 Extroverts are often told to stop being obnoxious, introverts are perceived as anti-social, while ambiverts think they have a split personality.
 The truth of the matter is, learning about who you are allows you to understand yourself better.

 Also, this is a chance to get to know other personality types, and learn to interact with others, which can greatly improve your social and romantic lives.

-We are all unique in our own ways, learn to embrace ourselves.
+Remember, we are all unique in our own ways, learning to embrace ourselves.

 There isn’t any preferred personality, and it’s more important to accept everyone for who they are.